Complementary football: History and use of the term

-Parcells first served on a coaching staff with Bill Belichick on the 1979 New York Giants, where Parcells was the linebackers coach and Belichick was the special teams coordinator and defensive assistant.
+Parcells first served on a coaching staff with Bill Belichick on the 1979 New York Giants, where Parcells was the linebackers coach and Belichick was the special teams coordinator in addition to assisting Parcells with coaching the linebackers.
 Belichick would assume Parcells' vacated role in 1980 as Parcells accepted the same position with the New England Patriots.
 However, Parcells would return to the Giants the following year to serve as defensive coordinator, while sharing linebacker coaching duties with Belichick until Parcells was elevated to head coach in 1983.
 Parcells would eventually elevate Belichick to defensive coordinator in 1985, and the pair would win a pair of Super Bowls to conclude the 1986 and 1990 seasons.
 Belichick would take the Cleveland Browns head coaching job in February 1991, and Parcells would retire (for the first time) in May of the same year.

 Belichick would reunite with Parcells as his assistant head coach in 1996 with the New England Patriots following his termination in Cleveland.
 Belichick would follow Parcells to New York in 1997, staying with him until 1999, when Parcells would retire from coaching but retain the general manager position.
 Belichick, technically the head coach of the Jets, would resign from the organization and ultimately rejoin the New England Patriots, who would hire Belichick as their head coach shortly roughly three weeks after his resignation in January 2000.

 Iowa Hawkeyes head coach Kirk Ferentz, who served under Belichick as his offensive line coach with the Cleveland Browns from 1993 to 1996, is a similarly long-term proponent of the theory.

 Ferentz is on record as being "[appreciative] for how punters can affect and impact the game," an example of Ferentz's application and understanding of the strategy within the special teams realm.

-This conceptual idea saw an increase in interest due to the invocation by Iowa Hawkeyes offensive coordinator Brian Ferentz, also a proponent of the theory, amidst the Hawkeyes' offensive struggles and allegations of nepotism.
+This concept saw an increase in interest due to the invocation by Iowa Hawkeyes offensive coordinator Brian Ferentz, also a proponent of the theory, amidst the Hawkeyes' offensive struggles and allegations of nepotism.
 Ahead of a season in which the Hawkeyes' defense would concede the second–fewest points while the offense, inversely, would score the third–fewest, in July 2022, Ferentz said: “Look at the worst defenses in the league.
 How often does it correlate with one of the better offenses in the league?
 More than you think.
 You just have to know who you are.
-You have to play complementary football.”Before working under his father at Iowa, Brian also served under Belichick, from 2008 to 2011, on the Patriots staff as an offensive quality control coach for his first three seasons, and as the tight ends coach for his fourth and final.
+You have to play complementary football.”

+Before working under his father at Iowa, Brian Ferentz also served under Belichick, from 2008 to 2011, on the Patriots staff as an offensive quality control coach for his first three seasons, and as the tight ends coach for his fourth and final.
+Ferentz's contract was not renewed for the 2024 season at Iowa, and as of 2026, he coaches tight ends for the Fresno State Bulldogs.